vikingeducation/prep_basics/test-yourself-answers.md

 #### What is a "Merge Conflict" and when will it occur?

 A merge conflict occurs during a merge when the same part of some file has changed in the two different branches.
 For example, let's say John and Jane are working on a project together.
 John creates a branch for a feature he is working on.
 While he is working on this branch, he modifies a file that Jane has also modified on the master branch.
-When John attempts to merge the master branch into his feature branch, he'll receive a message that the automatic merge failed and that the conflicts need to be fixed and the changes committed.
+When John attempts to merge the master branch into his feature branch, he'll receive a message that the automatic merge failed and that the conflicts need to be fixed and the changes committed....

 #### How do you resolve a "Merge Conflict"?